Our impact Keeping living things healthy.

 Extinction rates are 1000 times higher due to human activity

-Global impact.
-Where are we making a difference?
 We are already having a global impact in improving various factors affecting the health of living systems.
 The reach of our international collaborations and research extends from the UK to the European continent, the Americas, Africa, Asia, Australia and the Indian Ocean.
+A standout example of our work is the GROW Colombia project, which aims to conserve Colombia's abundant biodiversity while also aiding socioeconomic development in the country.

 Our other projects will have effects on a global scale.
 Antibiotics are present at trace level amounts in almost every part of the environment, causing antibiotic resistance to be established in all bacterial populations.
 Research into reducing the use of antibiotics can have a beneficial effect on the health of all of us.
 Furthermore, analysis of 250 mammal species, including domestic farm animals, as well as research into important diseases such as swine flu, will positively inform scientific endeavour and agricultural practices worldwide.